kevin-peel/leaflet-control-bing-geocoder/README.md

 Leaflet Control Bing Geocoder
 =============================

+This is a fork of the leaflet-control-bing-geocoder with some modifications to suit my needs.
+I'm not the greatest coder, but it seems to work.
+Some of my changes might be fixed in the future.

 # What is it ?
 A simple geocoder that uses Bing to locate places.

+Changes from the original repository:
+* Works in Internet Explorer 7+, but better in 8+
+* Button style updated to match Leaflet 0.7
+* Some things here and there

 # How to use it ?
 ```javascript